mvextensions/.github/CONTRIBUTING.md

 # Contributing to MV Extensions
 First off, _thank you_!
 We're extremely flattered, excited and honored that you're interested in contributing to the MultiValue community!
-As your first order of business, we kindly request that you review the [Code of Conduct](https://github.com/mvextensions/.github/blob/master/CODE_OF_CONDUCT.md) that governs these projects and its contributors.
+As your first order of business, we kindly request that you review the [Code of Conduct](https://github.com/mvextensions/.github/blob/master/CODE_OF_CONDUCT.md) that governs these projects and their contributors.

 ## Ways to Help
 There are many ways to help out!
 Here are just a few: